mothur/mothur.github.io/_wiki/getting-started.md

 If you have an external site with a search GET endpoint (meaning one that ends in `?q=<term>`, then you can automatically link page tags to search this endpoint.
 For example, on an HPC site I'd want a tag like "mpi" to do a search on [http://ask.cyberinfrastructure.org](http://ask.cyberinfrastructure.org) for mpi.
 See the [tags](#tags) section below for how to configure this.

 ### Documentation

-Documentation pages should be written in the `docs` folder of the repository, and you are allowed to use whatever level of nesting (subfolders) that works for you!
-It's a Jekyll [collection](https://jekyllrb.com/docs/collections/), which means that you can add other content (images, scripts) and it will be included for linking to.
+Documentation pages should be written in the `wiki` folder of the repository, and you are allowed to use whatever level of nesting (subfolders) that works for you!
+It's a Jekyll [collection](https://jekyllrb.com/wiki/collections/), which means that you can add other content (images, scripts) and it will be included for linking to.

 #### Organization